wp-plugins/site-assets/readme.txt

 Site Assets is a tool to easily share website assets on a per page basis.
 This is most helpful on site with multiple contriubutors and developers.

 - Set permissions on who can add or view the assets
+- Add assets on a per page/post basis.
+Even custom post types.
 - Style the front end assets box to fit the site design
 - Share relevant images, graphics and text on the pages specific to that content
+- Note: This plugin is for linking to assets, not uploading assets.
+(Link to box.net, zip archive, etc)

 == Installation ==